frankharkins/quPython/README.md

 # quPython

-> Quantum programs directly in Python.
+> Quantum programs directly in Python

+> [!WARNING]
+> This project is currently a proof-of-concept.
+It will be buggy and unstable.

-quPython compiles Python functions into quantum programs, executes the programs, and returns the results as standard Python data types.
+quPython compiles Python functions into quantum programs, executes the programs, and returns the results as `bool`-like objects.

 ## What can it do?